I’m working on planning next year’s curriculum.

-Needless to say, when I got the chance to review another of their products, Economics for Everyone, I jumped at the chance.
+Needless to say, when I got the chance to review another of their products, Economics for Everybody, I jumped at the chance.
 I have not been disappointed.

-Economics for Everyone consists of 12 video lessons and a pdf study guide.
+Economics for Everybody consists of 12 video lessons and a pdf study guide.
 The lessons are taught by R.C.
 Sproul, Jr. and just like everything else from Compass Classroom, they are engaging and fun.
 These are not videos of R.C.
-Sproul standing in a classroom, but instead include fun video clips from a wide variety of old movies.
+Sproul Jr. standing in a classroom, but instead, include fun video clips from a wide variety of old movies.

 See what I mean?
 These lessons bring an often “boring” subject to life with simple explanations and excellent illustrations of economic concepts.